kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

 ![App authentication settings](/static/images/post003/AppSettings.jpeg)

-Now comes the hairy part: generating the credentials that will eventually be used by your script to delete Tweets.
+Now comes the rough part: generating the credentials that will eventually be used by your script to delete Tweets.
 In the app settings, you need to generate the following:

 - API Key
 - API Key Secret